RodrigoBertotti/askless-flutter-client/documentation/english_documentation.md

 ### Accepting or rejecting a connection attempt

-On the server side, you can implement [grantConnection](https://github.com/WiseTap/askless/blob/master/documentation/english_documentation.md#grantconnection) to accept or refuse connection attempts from the client.
+On the server side, you can implement [grantConnection](https://github.com/WiseTap/askless/blob/master/documentation/english_documentation.md#grantconnection) to accept or deny connection attempts from the client.

 #### Best practices